osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

-Hv Frc Shield   - Larger, more powerful version of the force shield Ultra Shield    - Most powerful standard defensive shield Heavy Mag       - Larger version of the mag deflect
+Hv Frc Shield   - Larger, more powerful version of the force shield Ultra Shield    - Most powerful standard defensive shield Heavy Mag       - Larger version of the mag deflect Light Armor     - Provides an extra 25 points of protection Heavy Armor     - Provides an extra 50 points of protection

 ----------------------------------------------------
                   Apocalypse Maps